 Now that your heart rate zones are set and you know what they mean, you can work out at the right intensity again.

 Using your Fitbit tracker, start a workout as you normally would.
 As you begin moving, no matter which PurePulse-enabled tracker you own, you’ll see a visual representation of your zones.
-The location of the heart tells you which zone you’re in.

 If you see the outline of a heart but no dashes, your heart rate is below 50 percent of your max, meaning you’re not in a zone.
 And that’s totally ok!
 If you want to get a cardiovascular boost, just increase your intensity.
 Here are four ways to upgrade your walk to a workout.